-- if a PDO is selected, the OCP is set up adding a programmable percentage of the maximum current defined on the PDO.
-If an OCP is detected, the load switch is turned off and Vbus is disconnected. - if an APDO is selected, the current is limited in CC mode.
-If the output voltage drops below a programmable threshold, the power module issues a warning, and if a second threshold is bypassed, disconnects the Vbus.
+- if a PDO is selected, the OCP is set up adding the 5.5% of max. current defined on the PDO.
+If an OCP is detected, the load switch is turned off and Vbus is disconnected. - if an APDO is selected, the current is limited in the CC mode if the Vout is more than PPS_Vout_min.
+If the output voltage drops below PPS_Vout_min, the power module disconnects the Vbus.